Best Online Master’s Degrees in: Business Administration

 Depending on their career background before and during the program, business school graduates may seek careers as marketing executives, financial analysts, and advertising executives.
 They may also pursue other positions related to the world of business and finance.
 Most, if not all, business school graduates aspire to return to the world of business and obtain a more fulfilling and high-paying job.
 This is why networking opportunities with professors and executives are important to students; making these contacts can pay off down the road.

 Projected salaries vary, as business school students can pursue a number of business and finance-related fields.
 Overall, business school graduates can find well-paying jobs in marketing, advertising, management, and more.
-According to the U.S. Bureau of Labor Statistics (BLS), management analysts earned a median annual wage of $78,160 in May 2010.
-In another high-paying field, financial analysts raked in a median annual wage of $74,350 in May 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), management analysts earned a median annual wage of $78,160.
+In another high-paying field, financial analysts raked in a median annual wage of $74,350.
 Keep in mind, however, that salaries for professionals with MBAs can vary greatly based on the industry you work in, the city and state you live in, your level of experience and skill, and other considerations.